 That calendar is one of my favorite features of HubSpot's social media publishing.
 You can easily see how many other posts you have scheduled for that day and time, which makes it simple to not bombard your followers with a sudden flood of posts.
 You can also schedule literal years out at a time if you feel so inclined.

 If you're a HubSpot user, just click over to "Settings" from anywhere in the Social sub-menu of the Marketing Menu.
 There, you'll have the option to "Connect Account," and HubSpot will walk you through connecting your Instagram.

 These tools that can make your day a lot easier - you can save a ton of time by preparing any post ahead of time, and just hitting a button when the app prompts you to post.

 Scheduling helps, but it should definitely not be your only method of posting.
-Instagram was designed for capturing and sharing "in the now" moments, so you should try to post spontaneously as well as schedule posts in advance.
 And the ability to schedule should never distract you from interacting with people—that's the point of all of this social media, after all!

 So you're rocking Instagram?
 How about grabbing some success with Facebook ads, too?

 Editor's Note: This blog was originally published September 20th, 2016.
 It has been updated for current information on August 16, 2018.